AI for Wildlife Conservation

 Copyright © MAXAR/Processed by Satellite Imaging Corporation.
 All rights reserved.

-Satellite images allow scientists and conservationists to estimate patterns and rates of deforestation in and around protected areas using multi-spectral band combinations to produce satellite maps for the various vegetation indices.
-Green vegetation index maps are detailed images that give an absolute measure of the amount of vegetation present in wildlife habitats.
+Satellite images allow scientists and conservationists to estimate patterns and rates of deforestation in and around protected areas using multispectral band combinations to produce satellite maps for the various vegetation indices.
+Vegetation indices such as Normalized Difference Vegetation Index (NDVI), SAVI, RESAVI, and green vegetation index maps are detailed images that give an absolute measure of the amount of vegetation present in wildlife habitats.
 These maps show the integrated result of environmental, physical, and natural factors affecting wildlife habitats.
 With calibrated data, you can routinely and quantitatively assess species count, status, and variation across habitats.

-Satellite images, GIS, and global positioning systems (GPS) are being deployed to provide the availability to collect data for integration, analysis, modeling, and satellite map production for wildlife migration, habitat mapping, and conservation activities.
-With the use of GPS tracking collars and camera traps, wildlife researchers, and conservationists can collect baseline data, daily movements, behavioral data that can provide critical information on the location of species to acquire by satellite, aerial, or UAV imagery.
+Satellite images, GIS, and global positioning systems (GPS) are being deployed to collect data for integration, analysis, modeling, and satellite map production for wildlife migration, habitat mapping, and conservation activities.
+With the use of GPS tracking collars and camera traps, wildlife researchers, and conservationists can collect baseline data, daily movements, and behavioral data that can provide critical information on the location of species by satellite, aerial, or UAV imagery.

-Satellite sensors have been used for wildlife surveys and mappings by detecting changes related to habitat including fecal count, removal of food, burrow mounts, and habitat destruction.
-Worldview-3, WorldView-2, and Pleaides Neo with resolutions of 30cm can provide satellite imagery for the production of surveys and maps to monitor wildlife, collect accurate and precise data of many endangered species.
+Satellite sensors have been used for wildlife and marine surveys by detecting changes related to habitat including fecal count, removal of food, burrow mounts, and habitat destruction.
+Worldview-3 and Pleaides Neo with resolutions of 30cm can provide panchromatic imagery and 1.2m 8 or 6 bands multispectral satellite imagery to support wildlife conservation and collect accurate and precise data of many endangered species.
+PlanetScope satellite constellations, including over 180 satellites, provide daily revisits and are suitable to select quality imagery with no or low cloud cover and good surface reflectance pixel values to identify wildlife on land or in marine environments

 Artificial Intelligence (AI) and Machine Learning (ML)

-The latest innovation to aid in protecting and conserving the national parks has been from the utilization of Artificial Intelligence (AI) and Machine Learning (ML) for wildlife conservation.
+The latest innovation to aid in protecting and conserving national parks has been the utilization of Artificial Intelligence (AI), Machine Learning (ML), and Computer Vision (CV) for wildlife conservation.
 AI for wildlife conservation takes advantage of Machine Learning and Computer Vision models.
 Using imagery collected by satellites or unmanned aerial vehicles (UAV) can predict behavior and provide near real-time reports of repetitive attacks by poachers that will assist anti-poaching teams in catching the offenders.
 This state-of-the-art technology enables scientists and conservationists to decrease illegal activities such as attacks on wildlife and natural resources.

-AI applications are a great alternative to manual data collection, camera-trap imagery, or recording audio that can lead to days or even months of exhausting work.
-Using browser-based tools, programming libraries, and neural networks, AI augments conservation efforts by helping to detect and monitor wildlife by using satellite images and data to help identify a particular species that can be closely monitored to help protect the fauna and flora in the park.
+AI applications are a great alternative to manual data collection, camera-trap imagery, or recording audio which can lead to days or even months of exhausting work.
+Using browser-based tools, programming libraries, and neural networks, AI augments conservation efforts by helping scientists and conservationists to detect and monitor wildlife by using satellite images and data to help identify a particular species that can be closely monitored to help protect the fauna and flora in national parks worldwide.